chawyehsu/logo-as-sticker-license/README.md

 # Logo As Sticker License

-See if you can use the very recognizable trademark/logo for (print and sell) commercial stickers.
+See if you can use the very recognizable trademark/logo for commercial (**print and sell**) stickers.

 ![ah!](banner.jpg)